qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 ![11_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/11_ct.png#thumbnail)

 ### Properties
-Charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
-The properties panel on the right side of the window shows different sections for chart settings.
+All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
+The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you will find a guide through the settings specific for the Crosstab chart.